Joseph Stanislaus Ostoja-Kotkowski: Biography

-The Australian Broadcasting Corporation produced a half-hour documentary on Ostoja's work, the program screening on 13 April 1980.
+The Australian Broadcasting Corporation produced a half-hour documentary on Ostoja's work, titled 'Graphic Music' the program screening on 13 April 1980.

 The Governor-General and his wife visited the artist's studio in Stirling.
 Christopher Hunt, Artistic Director of the 1980 Adelaide Festival of Arts, invited Ostoja to exhibit his laser kinetics in conjunction with a holographic exhibit from the New York Museum.

 The show, Futuresight, in the Melville Hall, Adelaide, was opened by Sir Mark Oliphant.

 The magazine Scientific Australian published an article on this exhibition in the No.4, Volume 4 Edition.